Pierre2103/moonshot-project/documents/FunctionalSpecifications.md

 **Constraints:**

 * Must comply with GDPR for user data management (no PII stored beyond necessity).
-* Initial version limited to ISBN‐13 barcodes (no proprietary barcodes).
+* The initial version is limited to ISBN‐13 barcodes (no proprietary barcodes).
 * Mobile apps will require internet connectivity for cover recognition and metadata fetch.
-* Admin dashboard accessible only to authorized roles (RBAC enforced).
+* The admin dashboard is accessible only to authorized roles.
 * Performance target: cover recognition inference < 2 seconds per image.

 ---